 The money has to come from somewhere.

 They also have their own branded ETFs, which have an associated expense ratio baked-in.
-A couple of their ETFs currently advertise as having no expense ratio, which means they’re probably losing money on those.
+A couple of their ETFs currently advertise as having no expense ratio, while they might not be losing money directly, the long-term profitability of these funds depends on how they are structured and how they attract investors.

 SoFi Invest Platform